-- 1. Submit evidence of an A.B. degree or its equivalent from an accredited institution. - An offical transcript of all college, university, or seminary records showing all courses pursued, the grades received, and the degree earned, must be sent by the issuing institution directly to the Registrar. - 3.
-A certificate from a major official of the applicant's denomination (e.g., bishop, president, or registrar of annual conference presbytery, or association) indicating that the applicant is an acceptable candidate for service in the denomination and that admission to The I.T.C. is approved. - 4.
+- 1. Submit evidence of an A.B. degree or its equivalent from an accredited institution. - 2.
+An official transcript of all college, university, or seminary records showing all courses pursued, the grades received, and the degree earned, must be sent by the issuing institution directly to the Registrar. - 3.
+A certificate from a major official of the applicant's denomination (e.g., bishop, president, or registrar of annual conference presbytery, association or pastor) indicating that the applicant is an acceptable candidate for service in the denomination and that admission to The I.T.C. is approved. - 4.
 A transfer student must present a letter of honorable withdrawal and a transcript. - 5.
 Students who have been admitted will be given a battery of tests and measurements which includes an English proficiency examination.
-Students found deficient in English will be required to take MIN700-Communication (See page 77). - Applicants applying under degree equivalency must indicate on application forms that they do not have an earned Baccaleaurate degree.
+Students found deficient in English will be required to take MIN700-Communication (See page 81).